harness/developer-hub/docs/continuous-delivery/onboard-cd/upgrading/cdng-upgrade-faq.md

 - AWS ECS deployments have a significantly different experience from FirstGen.
 - Deployment templates has been extended.
 - Traditional (SSH and WinRM) deployments have a new configuration experience.
-- FirstGen Infrastructure Provisioners are now NextGen provisioning steps.
+- Infrastructure provisioners in FirstGen are now provisioning steps in NextGen.
 You can manage the entire infrastructure provisioning configuration in each step.

 ## What major benefits have upgraded customers noticed in NextGen?